HachCompany-Common/EmbeddedProto/README.md

 After running protoc without errors, the generated source code is located in the folder specified by -eams_out.
 You have to include two folders in your toolchain:
 * The folder you specified with -eams_out, and
 * The source code of Embedded Proto is located in EmbeddedProto/src.
-* When building do not for get to pass `-lstdc++` to my linker.
-This to prevent erros like: `undefined reference to`.
+* When building do not for get to pass `-lstdc++` to the linker.
+This to prevent errors like: `undefined reference to`.

 # Examples